-Installing a hydronic heating system involves placing tubes or small pipes beneath the floor to circulate heated water throughout the area.
+Installing a hydronic heating system involves placing small pipes beneath the floor to circulate heated water throughout the area.
 As the water flows through the system, the heat is released.
 Water can be heated in a number of different ways, which means that you’ll have many energy options when choosing Hydronic Underfloor Heating: solar, gas (natural or LPG), wood or heat pump.

 Clean, healthy and quiet